Waziup/waziup.io/content/capacity-building/_index.md

 {{<page_section image="/img/wazihack.png" reverse="true"  button="multiple" button-style="solid">}}

-# Join the Innovative Hackathon Event Hosted by Waziup!
+# Join Waziup Innovative Hackathon Event!
 Waziup's hackathon will unleash the inventiveness of people from all walks of life and skill levels.
 Waziup Hackathon is a must-attend event because it offers a cash prize for the winning team and the chance to present skills and ideas to business leaders.
 Join us as we explore the potential of each person's abilities and creativity while networking with other like-minded people.

 We provide you with: